solnet-aquarium/standards-and-tooling/php/README.md

 * Code MUST use 4 spaces for indenting, not tabs.
 * All PHP files MUST use the Unix LF (linefeed) line ending.
 * All PHP files MUST end with a single blank line.
-* Do NOT edit code in the immediate vicinity of your working area only for the sake of formatting.
+* For existing code, do NOT edit code beyond the immediate working area for the sake of formatting.
 Maintaining commit history is more important.
+This should just be approached on a common sense basis.
+E.G. it is OK to re-format and entire foreach loop if you are only changing the contents of the loop. (since you understand the logic and can safely "own" it).
+But one should reformat an entire existing file just for coding standards.

 #### Global
 * No shorthand PHP opening tags (<?)